 - Registration with Tata - Click Here

-As per the latest update from our operators partners in order to facilitate DLT, there is also an expected hike in the pricing and costing of bulk SMS from August 2020.
+As per the latest update from our operator partners in order to facilitate DLT, there is also an expected hike in the pricing and costing of bulk SMS from August 2020.
 You can read more about it here.